ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 - Dextromethamphetamine - "DXMA"

 ##### Methylphenidates

-Stimulant codenames and related prodrugs in the methylphenidate family are reserved for future use with Supermicro AMD EPYC hardware.
-The codename "Serdexmethylphenidate" is expected to be the first one used due to personal importance.
+Codenames of methylphenidates and related analogs are to be used with virtualization/compute servers with AMD CPUs.
+Currently, no systems are assigned these codenames. **"Serdexmethylphenidate"** is planned to be the first codename used in this series.

 - Dexmethylphenidate - DMP
 - Levomethylphenidate - LMP
-- **Serdexmethylphenidate** - SDX
+- Serdexmethylphenidate - SDX

 #### Hallucinogens
 Codenames of hallucinogenic compounds are generally for use with non-embedded network router/gateway devices.
-This specific theme started with some server codenemaes being based off the 2010 Far East Movement single, "Like a G6".
+This specific theme, along with "Sedatives" listed below, are based off the 2010 Far East Movement single, "Like a G6".

 - [Dextromethorphan](../srv_dxm/) - DXM

 #### Sedatives
 Sedative drug-related compounds are generally for use with non-embedded storage servers.

 - Alprazolam - AZM